Epsom & Ewell Borough Council set its budget for 2022/23 yesterday evening (Tuesday 15 February 2022) at a Full Council meeting.

-In setting the budget, councillors have agreed a 2.43% increase to council tax (borough council portion) – this is the equivalent of 9.5p per week for the average band D property and the council tax for this borough remains below the average for Surrey.
+In setting the budget for 2022/23, councillors have agreed a 2.38% increase to Council Tax (borough council portion) – this is the equivalent of 9.5p per week for the average band D property or £4.95 per year.
+This means that Council Tax for this borough remains below the average for Surrey.

-The percentage of the overall council tax being paid this year by residents of Epsom and Ewell to the Borough Council will be 10%, Surrey Police will receive 14% and 76% will fund Surrey County Council activities.
+The percentage of their overall Council Tax being paid this year by residents to the Borough Council will be 10%, Surrey Police will receive 14% and 76% will fund Surrey County Council activities.

 Councillor Keane added “We know some residents have suffered financial hardship through reduced wages and work opportunities, and with the anticipated increase in cost of living and acute rise in fuel costs these hardships will continue.
 However, the modest increase in the borough council element of the Council Tax provides the services needed by our residents and ensure those who are most disadvantaged are helped appropriately”.